Scholarships and awards

 The purpose of these scholarships is to increase retention and completion rates of Māori at Master's level and to encourage Māori into subject areas where Māori are under represented.

 Up to 10 scholarships are awarded each year.
-For more information and an application form see the Tū Horomata Scholarships page on the Victoria website.
+For more information and an application form see the Tū Horomata Scholarships page on the University website.